hellold6/Platformer/README.md

 to do!

-- [ ] finish and add sprite textures
+- [x] finish and add sprite textures

+- [x] finish and add animations

 - [ ] add a theme